robotics-upo/Radar_experiments/README.md

 [DropBox Bag Folder](https://www.dropbox.com/sh/kt2q8ulnx4171dk/AACkiA1Xx5g9ah2zWdHbek7Fa?dl=0)

 By **default** the launch ```make_aruco_map.launch``` is configured to avoid using the /tf and /tf_static topics in the case they are present on the bag file.
 So if you need to use these topics because some reasons, just run the launch file with the arg *use_bag_tf* set to true.

+Of course, to use this launch you will need to download some ROS Packages such as [MCL3D](https://github.com/robotics-upo/mcl3d/) [Fiducials](https://github.com/robotics-upo/fiducials) and [Odom To Tf](https://github.com/robotics-upo/odom_to_tf).
+Just follow the instructions on every package, clone them into your catkin workspace an compile.